 What is gazumping?

-It's most common in areas where demand for property outstrips supply and multiple buyers compete for the same home, even after an offer has been accepted.
+It's most common in areas where there is more demand for property than supply, with multiple buyers competing for the same home - even after the seller has accepted an offer.

 Video: gazumping explained